UOIKENNA/Starbucks-Capstone-Project/README.md

 # File Descriptions

-There is one jupyter notebook available here to showcase the work related to the above questions.
-Markdown cells were used to assist in explaining the individual steps.
+portfolio.json

+id (string) - offer id offer_type (string) - type of offer ie BOGO, discount, informational difficulty (int) - minimum required spend to complete an offer reward (int) - reward given for completing an offer duration (int) - time for offer to be open, in days channels (list of strings)

+profile.json

+age (int) - age of the customer became_member_on (int) - date when customer created an app account gender (str) - gender of the customer (note some entries contain 'O' for other rather than M or F) id (str) - customer id income (float) - customer's income

+transcript.json

+event (str) - record description (ie transaction, offer received, offer viewed, etc.) person (str) - customer id time (int) - time in hours since start of test.
+The data begins at time t=0 value - (dict of strings) - either an offer id or transaction amount depending on the record

+Starbucks Capstone Project.ipynb

+contains all the code and analysis performed in the project

 # Results
-The results of this analysis are available on a medium post [here](https://uikenna97.medium.com/a-survey-on-developers-in-nigeria-f7f1380f61ff)
+The results of this analysis are available on a medium post [here](https://uikenna97.medium.com/udacity-capstone-project-starbucks-66a4bb1a186f)

 # Licensing, Authors and Acknowledgements

-Credit to Stack Overflow for the data I used.
-I also credit https://github.com/iris-theof/developers_survey for providing me with guidance to perform this project.
+Credit to Udacity for the lessons and tools provided.
+I also credit https://github.com/MANOJPATRA1991 for providing me with guidance to perform this project.
 The code in this repository can be viewed and inputs will be welcome!.